TazinMorshed/University-Admissions-Insights-Analysis-Visualization/README.md

 ## Data Collection 📚

-The data was collect from the official QS University world ranking website.
-All the data was collect using python scripts using the tool selenium.
-A total of 500 univerity data was scaraped.
-The following items were scraped :
+The information was gathered from the official website for the QS University global rankings.
+The tool selenium was used to collect all the data.
+A total of 500 university records were scraped.
+The items that were scraped include:

 - Country of University
 - State of Univerity